 Learning the importance of personal hygiene for teens is essential to help them maintain good health.
 Personal hygiene is a set of practices used to keep one’s body clean, promote good health, and avoid disease (1).
 Children pay attention to basic personal hygiene routines until late childhood, such as coughing while covering their mouths and washing hands after meals.

 However, when they enter adolescence, this list expands to include certain new habits critical to the teen’s health and well-being.
+Learning about personal hygiene is important during the teenage years, as it affects their health, social interactions, and confidence.
+As their bodies go through many changes, teenagers benefit from understanding how to care for their hygiene effectively.
 You may assist your teen in developing a good personal hygiene regimen as a parent.
 This post discusses the importance of teenagers maintaining personal hygiene, how they can do so, and parents’ role in this endeavor.
 Keep reading!

 Why Is Personal Hygiene Important During Teenage?